 1031 Exchange allows investors to defer the gain from only the sale of real estate.
 With QOF, the gain deferral can be from any capital gain, stock sale, personal property, or real property.

 With the 1031 Exchange, the entire sale price must be exchanged for a like-kind property.
 With QOF, only the capital gain needs to be reinvested.
-With both programs, the funds must be reinvested within 180 days.
+Both programs require the funds to be reinvested within 180 days.

 These are just a few of the key differences.
 To determine the best investment strategy for you, we recommend having a discussion with our team and as well as your financial advisor.